bids-standard/bids-specification/src/05-derivatives/01-introduction.md

     dataset.
 This way of specifying derivatives is particularly useful when the source dataset is provided with read-only access, and for publishing derivatives as independent bodies of work, or for describing derivatives that were created from more than one source dataset.
-It is consistent with BIDS principles for the `sourcedata/` subdirectory to be used to include or reference the source dataset(s) as it existed when the derivatives were generated.
-Likewise, any code used to generate the derivatives from the source data may be included in the `code/` subdirectory.
+The `sourcedata/` subdirectory MAY be used to include the source dataset(s) that were used to generate the derivatives.
+    Likewise, any code used to generate the derivatives from the source data MAY be included in the `code/` subdirectory.

 The rest of the Derivatives specification assumes Case 1, but Case 2 applies after removing `/derivatives/<pipeline_name>` from template names.
 In both cases every derivatives dataset is considered a BIDS dataset and must include a `dataset_description.json` file at the root level.
-Consequently, files should be organized to comply with the BIDS to the full extent possible (i.e., unless explicitly contradicted below).
+Consequently, files should be organized to comply with BIDS to the full extent possible (i.e., unless explicitly contradicted below).
 Any subject-specific derivatives should be housed within each subject’s directory; if session-specific derivatives are generated, they should be deposited under a session subdirectory within the